giantswarm/docs/src/content/support/p1-process/index.md

 ### Operations Engineer

-The Operations Engineer (OE) works with the incident commander to respond to the incident and is the only one debugging and applying changes to a system.
+The Operations Engineer (OE) works with the incident coordinator to respond to the incident and is the only one debugging and applying changes to a system.

 ## P1 Incident Process